-The Members at the 28th Annual General Meeting ('AGM') held on 30th September, 2019 approved the appointment of Mrs. Sangita Maheshwari as Whole time Director of the Company with effect from 01st February, 2019 for the tenure of 5 years till 01st February 2024.
-The Board of Directors of the Company ('the Board') at the meeting held on 27th July, 2023 on the recommendation of the Nomination & Remuneration Committee, recommended for the approval of the Members, the re-appointment of Mrs. Sangita Maheshwari as Whole-time Director of the Company for the tenure of 5 years i.e. 01st February 2029, as set out in the Resolution relating to her re-appointment, on the following remuneration and The other terms and conditions as specified below remains the same.
-The Statement containing the information to be given to the members in terms of Schedule V to the Companies Act 2013 is as under.
+The Members at the 33rd Annual General Meeting ('AGM') held on 30th September, 2024 approved the appointment of Mr. Atul Maheshwari as Managing Director of the Company with effect from 01st October, 2024 for the tenure of 5 years.
+Accordingly, Mr.

+Atul Maheshwari holds office of Managing Director till the Conclusion of 37th Annual General Meeting.
+The Board of Directors of the Company ('the Board') at the meeting held on 30th August, 2024 on the recommendation of the Nomination & Remuneration Committee, recommended for the approval of the Members, the re-appointment of Mr. Atul Maheshwari as Managing Director of the Company for the tenure of 5 years i.e. upto 37th Annual General Meeting, as set out in the Resolution relating to his reappointment, on the following remuneration and the other terms and conditions as specified below remains the same.

+The Statement containing the information to be given to the members in terms of Schedule V to the Companies Act, 2013 is as under-

-1 Nature of Industry : Lactose (India) Limited is a pharmaceutical Company engaged in production of Pharmaceuticals, drugs, medicines, chemicals, food, etc. 2 Date of Commencement of Activities : 05/04/1991 3 Foreign Earnings, Investments or Collaborations : Foreign Exchange earned during the financial year is 1035.46 Lakhs 4 Financial performance based on given indicators : Financial performance of the Company for the last 3 years are as under:
+1 Nature of Industry : Lactose (India) Limited is a pharmaceutical Company engaged in production of Pharmaceuticals, drugs, medicines, chemicals, food, etc 2 Date of Commencement of Activities : 05/04/1991 3 Foreign Earnings, Investments or Collaborations : Foreign Exchange earned during the financial year is 2780.99 Lakhs 4 Financial performance based on given indicators : Financial performance of the Company for the last 3 years are as under